KubeRocketCI/docs/docs/operator-guide/cd/argocd-integration.md

     </Tabs>

 2. Add a [credential template](https://argo-cd.readthedocs.io/en/stable/user-guide/private-repositories/#private-repositories)
-for GitHub, GitLab, Gerrit integrations.
-The credential template must be created for each Git server.
+for GitHub, GitLab, Bitbucket, or Gerrit integrations.
+The credential template must be created for each Git Server.

     <Tabs
       defaultValue="github"
       values={[
-        {label: 'GitHub/GitLab', value: 'github'},
+        {label: 'GitHub/GitLab/Bitbucket', value: 'github'},
         {label: 'Gerrit', value: 'gerrit'}
       ]}>

       <TabItem value="github">

-      Generate an SSH key pair and add a public key to GitLab or GitHub account.
+      Generate an SSH key pair and add a public key to GitLab, GitHub, or Bitbucket account.

       :::warning
         Use an additional GitHub/GitLab User to access a repository.
 For example:<br />